Pik-9/schluessel/README.md

 You can (and should) create a credentials and key file pair for every single node environment you're about to use.
 The default is _development_.

-If you want to create a vault and keyfile for another environment, just do:
+If you want to create a vault and key file for another environment, just do:
 ```bash
 NODE_ENV=<your environment> npx receptionist new
 ```

-And resectively to edit the credentials:
+And respectively to edit the credentials:
 ```bash
 NODE_ENV=<your environment> npx receptionist edit
 ```

 ### Key handling
-I cannot stress enough how crucial it is that you never upload the .key file anywhere.
+I cannot stress enough how crucial it is that you never upload the key file anywhere.
-For deploying I would recommend creating a separate `NODE_ENV` (e.g. `production`) and place the keyfile for this environment (and only for this one) on your server manually.
+For deploying I would recommend creating a separate `NODE_ENV` (e.g. `production`) and place the key file for this environment (and only for this one) on your server manually.
 If you cannot or don't want to place a file on your server, you can also _pass it via an environment variable_:
 ```bash
 NODE_ENV=<your environment> NODE_MASTER_KEY="mqkMGRLfY+GwjnlXOlIzJw+tlip/SBny/QOlDHQltEM=" node my_awesome_app.js
 ```
-:ship_it:
+:four_leaf_clover:

 This should be obvious, but if you loose your :key:, the respective credentials will be lost forever! :fire: